Your sales landing page (aka sales page) can be found in the Playbook creator app under your profile — share this link

 Marketing your app doesn't have to be intimidating.
-To make things as simple as possible, we’re breaking down the five essentials for you here.
+To make things as simple as possible, we’re breaking down the four essentials for you here.
 Follow this step-by-step guide for success.

-Your sales link is your digital storefront — it needs to be easy to find so people can subscribe to your app.
-Your sales link should never be more than one or two clicks away.
+Your sales landing page (aka sales page) is your digital storefront — it needs to be easy to find so people can subscribe to your app.
+Your sales page should never be more than one or two clicks away.

-Note: To find and share your sales link in the Playbook Creator app, click the profile icon in the lower right corner.
+Note: To find and share your sales page in the Playbook creator app, click the profile icon in the lower right corner.

 On the next page, click “Promote” at the top.
-Here, you can copy and share your $1 discount code and/or your landing page link.
+Here, you can copy and share your sales landing page link, your $1 discount, or a gift subscription.

 Add your sales page everywhere, including:

 Top position in LinkTree

 Create an Instagram Story highlight (more on this below!)